• Skip to primary navigation

 Ingredients

-• 2 lbs Red Potatoes, steamed or baked
+• 2 lbs Red Potatoes, skin on

-• 1 cup plain Greek Yogurt
+• ½ cup plain Greek Yogurt or Sour Cream

 • ¼ cup Parmesan Cheese, grated

-• 1 tsp Sweet Mustard
+• 1 tsp Yellow Mustard

 • 1 clove Garlic, minced

-• ¼ cup Carrots, minced or grated
+• ¼ cup Minced or Grated Carrots

 Instructions